 I was commissioned to write a book on grief for Jessica Kingsley Publishers, which was published worldwide in November, 2017.
 The book explains contemporary grief theory in an accessible way and debunks myths for any professional supporting the bereaved and grievers themselves.
-It also considers the impact of different personality types, different types of grief and the transactional nature of social factors such as the internet and digital legacies.
+It also considers the impact of different personality types, different types of grief and the transactional nature of social factors such as cultural differences, the internet and digital legacies.

 This book has been endorsed by several world renowned experts in grief such as Dr Colin Murray Parkes OBE, Professor Robert Neimeyer, Dr Edith Maria Steffen, and Dr Debra Bassett.
 It has also been endorsed by Hospice UK, the British Association of Social Workers, the Counselling & Psychotherapy Journal, Dr Aoife Lynam (Hibernia College), Dr Jennifer Dayes (Continuing Bonds Project) and Debbie Kerslake, former CEO of Cruse Bereavement Care, to name a few.

 Prolonged Grief Disorder